 The main plaintiff in the case, Oliver Brown, a welder and assistant pastor, filed the suit because his daughter Linda had to travel 21 blocks to her elementary school, although the family lived only seven blocks from a white school.

 But many other stories were included in the lawsuit, like Ruth Ann “Tootie” Scales Everett, who tried unsuccessfully to enroll in fourth grade at Parkdale Elementary, which was only two blocks from her home.
-But instead of had to travel much farther to the segregated Washington and Monroe Elementary schools that she attended.
+But instead of had to travel much farther to the segregated d Monroe Elementary School that she attended.
 That school is now home to the Brown vs. Board of Education historic site.

 The park site does an admirable job breaking down the history, starting with a 30-minute film, Race and the American Creed, exploring the history of racism and segregation.
 The Education and Justice hall introduces the Black community leaders who fought for integration through several films and displays.
 Some of the historic film footage is not suitable for visitors under 12.

 But young visitors aren’t overlooked.
 The restored kindergarten classroom shows what it was like for students to attend the segregated school.

 Don’t forget to talk to the park rangers, who many visitors say are the highlight of the park.
 They know the history, and know how to make it relatable.

 Find the one of the top things to do in Topeka KS, and other travel info here.

 Kansas travel info here.